Fakorede/autocomply/README.md

 # CarCompat

-CarCompat is the static analysis tool we present in our paper "Analyzing and Detecting Compatibility Issues in Android Auto Apps" available [here](https://arxiv.org/abs/2503.04003).
+CarCompat is the static analysis tool we present in our paper "Analyzing and Detecting Compatibility Issues in Android Auto Apps".

 ## Requirements